Joshua M. Pasek

 Faculty Associate, CPS

-Associate Professor, LSA Communication Studies
+Associate Professor, LSA Communication And Media

 Research Assistant Professor, Umor Mi Inst For Data Science